jagdriver/SnakeFlash/README.md

 Traefik and Portainer are installed at boot time, and will be available after swarm initialization.

 #### Redis  <a name="redis"></a>
 Redis are the in memory cache, where all application configuration are stored.
-All applications read their configuration from Redis at startup.
+All applications read their configuration from Redis at startup, except form passwords which are read from Docker Secret file.
 When an application configuration are changed via SnakeConfig, and saved to Redis, the application container must be restarted to reflect the new configuration.

+#### SnakeConfig  <a name="snakeconfig"></a>
+SnakeConfig are the Manager UI that configures the Swarm and Applications.
+There are also a UI for visualizing the Swarm Containers, and log files.

 #### SnakeApi  <a name="snakeapi"></a>
 SnakeApi are the general API for manipulating Homes, Rooms and Accessories.